Scriptception/Facet-Tag-Navigator/README.md

 - **Nested Mode** (default): Includes all descendant tags (e.g., `topic/ctf` matches `topic/ctf/hackthebox`)
 - **Exact Mode**: Only matches the exact tag specified
 - **NOT Facets**: Excludes notes with specific tags

+### Folder Exclusion
+- **Exclude Folders**: Use the settings panel to select folders that should be ignored by the plugin
+- **Multi-Select Modal**: Click "Select folders…" to open a searchable modal for choosing folders to exclude
+- **Real-time Updates**: Changes take effect immediately and the index is rebuilt automatically
+- **Persistent Settings**: Your folder exclusions are saved and restored between sessions

 ---